DavidMercier/ScratchPlot/README.rst

    :scale: 50 %
    :align: center

-   *Multiple scratches performed on a 1300nm thick sol gel coating on a glass substrate.*
+   *Scratch performed on a 1300nm thick sol gel coating on a glass substrate.*